apostrophecms/docs/docs/guide/piece-pages.md

 This can be used to create index pages that are filtered to list different pieces (e.g., articles on different topics).

 Even if any of the index page URL paths can be used to reach a particular show page, the piece will have a primary `_url` property when requested (e.g., in a `GET` API request).
-That primary URL is generated using the index page identified using the `chooseParentPage` method on `@apostrophecms/piece-page-type`.
+That primary URL is generated using the index page identified using the `chooseParentPage` method on `@apostrophecms/piece-page-type` (and modules that extend it).
 By default it simply returns the first index page created, but you can override that method to choose a matching index page another way.

 <!-- TODO: Link to the piece page module reference page `chooseParentPage` method when available. -->
 :::